calvinsettachatgul/athena/vim/readme.md

 the paragraph block starts below this line

-{hello} // try ci{ here on any part of the expression\s\s
+{hello} // try ci{ here on any part of the expression<br>
-	this is a paragraph // navigate to any word and try ciw and diw\s a paragraph is this // move to any part of this entire block and try dip\s hello
+	this is a paragraph // navigate to any word and try ciw and diw<br>
+	a paragraph is this // move to any part of this entire block and try dip<br>
+hello

 this won't get deleted if you use dip